arshadjamal6002/demand-prediction-mlops/README.md

 uber-demand-prediction
 ==============================
 ![alt text](image.png)
-Predicting demand for cabs across New York City for the next time intervals.
+Predictin' demand for cabs across New York City for the next time intervals.

 Project Organization
 ------------